Court finds Malaysia ex-PM Najib Razak guilty in 1MDB scandal | DW | 28.07.2020

 But the fund accumulated billions in debt, and US investigators allege that at least $4.5 billion was stolen from it and laundered by Najib's associates to finance Hollywood films and buy hotels, a $250-million superyacht, jewelry and a Pablo Picasso painting.

-More than $700 million from the fund allegedly landed in Najib's bank accounts through a complex trail of money.
+More than $1 billion from the fund allegedly landed in Najib's bank accounts.

 Public outrage at the looting of the investment vehicle played a large part in the loss of Najib's long-ruling coalition in elections in 2018.